PedestrianDynamics/PedestrianDynamics.github.io/content/models/social_force_model/index.md

 {{< figure src="Pushing_Obstacle_Force.png" caption="Direction of repulsive forces acting on an agent." width="650">}}

-the repulsive force originating from a segment of an obstacle acts from the point on the wall segment that is closest to the agent.
+The repulsive force originating from a segment of an obstacle acts from the point on the wall segment that is closest to the agent.
 This point is marked in magenta in the illustration above.

 {{< figure src="Sliding_Obstacle_Force.png" caption="Direction of the pushing and frictional forces acting on agents colliding with an obstacle segment."  width="800">}}